konimarti/aoc-tricks/README.md

 ### Breath First Search (BFS)

+A tree-traversel method that explores all the options.
+Useful to find the shortest path, i.e. a global optimum.

 Underlying data structure is a *FIFO queue*.
 Pop an element off, process it, append new results to the queue, then repeat